-The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: Code running in Firmware Mode has access to the Application-RAM defined by the Special Function Register MMU\MXBASL, MMU\MXBASH, MMU\MXSZL and MMU\MXSZH.
+The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: Code running in Firmware Mode has access to the Application-RAM defined by the Special Function Register MMU MXBASL, MMU MXBASH, MMU MXSZL and MMU MXSZH.
 Code running in Boot Mode or Firmware Mode has read access to the Security Rows stored in the Application-EEPROM.
 Code running in Firmware Mode when called from System Mode has read and write access to the Application-EEPROM for data integrity control reasons during EEPROM write operations.
-The Fame2 coprocessor has read/write access to the FXRAM.
+The Fame2 coprocessor has both read and write access to the FXRAM